Last Update - May 28, 2018

 We commission regular independent penetration testing of our infrastructure, to ensure we keep our system free from vulnerabilities.
 With many high profile customers in the financial sector, we recognise the need for tight security at a very technical level.

-The General Data Protection Regulation is a new EU privacy legislation that will replace the 95/46/EC Directive on Data Protection of 24 October 1995.
+The General Data Protection Regulation is a new EU privacy legislation that has replaced the 95/46/EC Directive on Data Protection of 24 October 1995.

-The GDPR will be directly applicable in all European Union Member States starting from 25 May 2018.
+The GDPR became directly applicable in all European Union Member States on 25 May 2018.

 Under the GDPR, audit rights must be granted to data controllers in their contracts with data processors.
-The updated data processing agreements we will offer from 25 May 2018, when the GDPR comes into force, therefore include audit rights for the benefit of our customers.
+The updated data processing agreements we offer therefore include audit rights for the benefit of our customers.

 Our third-party ISO certification can be used by customers to help conduct their risk assessments and help them determine whether appropriate technical and organisational measures are in place.